 Deferred Prosecution Agreements (DPA) – an update

-In our previous article, we covered DPAs – what they are, why they are being introduced, the draft legislation and the implications for Jersey.
 The legislation- The Criminal Justice (Deferred Prosecution Agreements) (Jersey) Law 2023 (DPA Law)- has now come into force accompanied by guidance issued by the Attorney General (AG).

 Whilst the AG’s guidance addresses a number of practical issues, it also makes clear that it will not address all queries arising from DPA proceedings, and that entities should take their own legal advice before self-reporting.